 A SELECT statement may contain as many display elements as required, but each element must be defined as an attribute of the given class.
-You can view the class definition by invoking Class Definition from the RM Concept or RM Explorer Tools menu.

 '''

 SELECT <>TEST_ID <>TEST_DESCRIPTION <>TEST_NOTES <>REQUIRED_RESULT

 FROM TEST

 '''

 This SELECT statement produces a list of all the objects of class TEST in the Dimensions RM database, in Dimensions RM key order.
 The test identifier, description, notes, and required result attributes appear in the output in the same order as they appear in the display list.